kasundsilva/ec2-exercise/README.md

 if running on Windows, run it on a shell application such as "git bash" (https://www.stanleyulili.com/git/how-to-install-git-bash-on-windows/).
 - You need an AWS account available.
 The one offered for free (https://aws.amazon.com/free) is more than enough for this exercise.
 - Configure an AWS cli profile using the instructions from https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html and https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html.
-- Set the value of "Profile" in the "input/stacks.json" file to the name of the AWS profile you set up in the previous step (this document assumes you're using a profile called "master").
+- Set the value of "Profile" in the "input/stacks.json" file to the name of the AWS profile you set up in the previous step.
 Do the same for the "Region" parameter.
+This document assumes you're using a profile called "master" and the "ap-southeast-2" region.
-- install the jq command line json processor (https://stedolan.github.io/jq/download/).
+- Install the jq command line json processor (https://stedolan.github.io/jq/download/).

 # Usage